FeralFlows/wild-etal_2021_earthsfuture/README.md

   * Replace gcam-core_LAC_v02_5Nov2019/exe/configuration_LAC.xml with ArgentinaNexus/DataFiles/GCAM/configuration_LAC.xml in the cloned ArgentinaNexus repository
   * Replace gcam-core_LAC_v02_5Nov2019/exe/batch_LAC.xml with ArgentinaNexus/DataFiles/GCAM/batch_LAC.xml
+  * Replace folder 'Ag' within directory gcam-core_LAC_v02_5Nov2019/input/idb/impacts/ with same folder from downloaded 'GCAM_input_idb_impacts.zip'.
-  * Optional: Replace folders 'Ag', 'Hydro', and 'Water' within directory gcam-core_LAC_v02_5Nov2019/input/idb/impacts/ with same folders within downloaded 'GCAM_input_idb_impacts.zip'.
-You may also produce those files within 'Water' and 'Hydro' from Xanthos run and post-processing R script.
+  * (Optional) Replace folders 'Hydro' and 'Water' within directory gcam-core_LAC_v02_5Nov2019/input/idb/impacts/ with same folder from downloaded 'GCAM_input_idb_impacts.zip'.
+You may also reproduce those XML files within 'Water' and 'Hydro' from Xanthos run and post-processing R script.

 **Notes:* GCAM v5.1.3-LAC is a modified version from GCAM-Core-v5.1.3 for the study in Latin America and the Caribbean (LAC) Region.
 A 64-bit Java is required to run GCAM.
 We recommend the open source version of Java ([OpenJDK](http://openjdk.java.net/)).
 More details on GCAM installation, setting up, and trouble shooting, please refer to [GCAM Documentation](https://github.com/JGCRI/gcam-core).